gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 This can be neutralized by simply doubling the key size.
 Enforcing the collision resistance of cryptographic hash functions (CHFs) already requires doubling the hash size, so Grover is neutralized for CHFs by this.

-There are 128-bit cryptographic hash funcions and symmetric key algorithms that are considered secure.
+There are 128-bit symmetric key algorithms that are considered secure.
-There are also 256-bit variants of these, so we can actually double the size.
+There are also 256-bit variants of these, so we can actually double the key size.
-One way to become quantum-safe is to use the already available 256-bit cryptographic hashes and symmetric keys.
+One way to become quantum-resistant is to use the already available 256-bit symmetric keys.

 ## BHT Algorithm